ajhynes7/side-view-depth-gait/README.md

-# Towards Gait Analysis with a Side-View Depth Sensor

 [![build](https://travis-ci.org/ajhynes7/depth-gait-analysis.svg)](https://travis-ci.org/ajhynes7/depth-gait-analysis)

-This repository contains the code for the journal article *Gait Analysis with a Side-View Depth Sensor using Human Joint Proposals*, which is currently under review.
+This repository contains the code for the journal article *Spatiotemporal Gait Measurement with a Side-View Depth Sensor Using Human Joint Proposals, which is currently under review.

 ## Requirements